Docus AI Symptom Checker

 Improper posture, such as sitting with crossed legs or prolonged standing, can temporarily compress nerves or restrict blood flow in the lower limbs.
 This compression often leads to the tingling sensations familiarly described as your foot "falling asleep."

 A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues, such as bones, cartilage, muscles, or tendons.
 This pressure disrupts the nerve's function, causing pain, tingling, numbness, or weakness.
-Common sites for pinched nerves that affect the legs include the lower spine and hips.
+Common sites for pinched nerves that affect the legs include the lower spine, hips, and knee.

 Issues in the lower back, such as herniated discs or spinal stenosis, can compress the spinal nerves and affect the lower extremities.
 This compression can lead to tingling sensations along with other symptoms like back pain and decreased mobility.